illyagm/tradingViewBot/README.md

 - Node.js 18+
 - Tampermonkey or compatible userscript runner
-- TradingView (no need for paid tiers, this project has as objective, bypass all the subscription costs)
+- TradingView (no need for paid tiers, this project has an objective, bypass all the subscription costs)
 - Raydium Perps interface
 - Telegram bot